Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 	- If the lowest bit is zero, the second operand is an of type ADDRESS, else it is of type `[OPTYPE]`.
 	- If the second lowest bit is zero, the first operand is of type ADDRESS, else it is of type `[OPTYPE]`.
 	- The third lowest bit is irrelevant.
-	- If highest bit is zero, subsitute `[OPTYPE]` above with LITERAL.
-If it is one, subsitute it with POINTER.
+	- If highest bit is zero, subsitute `[OPTYPE]` above with CONSTANT.
+If it is one, subsitute it with DERREFERENCE.
+	- DERREFERENCES hold a 16-bit memory address as big-endian at the address of the operand, and the next address.
+This is the address that is operated on by the instruction.
+See the opcodes explanation bullet point and example
 - The opcode indicates the operation to be done, see the explanation of opcodes below.
 - The two operands will be interpreted depending on the opcode.
 - The program counter is the index of the instruction being currently executed, if one was to assign an index to each instruction.
 To modify it means to change which instruction executes next.
 It can only be modified through the opcodes `jmp`, `skpz`, `skmz`, `func`, `ret`, `call`.